 - Is supplying certified equipment for use in Nova Scotia; and

-If all the conditions are met and the overall project has a positive return on investment, financing for the project will be approved and you will receive a Solar City Participant Agreement for review and signature.
+If all the conditions are met, financing for the project will be approved and you will receive a Solar City Participant Agreement for review and signature.
 The agreement must be signed and returned to the Solar City office within 30 days upon receipt.

 Step 4: System Installation